 “The technology in CROP+ maximizes genetic potential by activating a plant’s metabolic pathways and has several modes of action that impact photosynthesis, nutrient uptake, antioxidant activity and genes involved in plant responses to stress,” Molly McGrath, Ph.D., Technical Development Manager for Verdesian Life Sciences.
 “It is widely understood that the impact of stress is generally negative for crops.
 Reduced root growth and nutrient tends to reduce yields.
 Boosting a plant’s ability to overcome stressors with a product like CROP+ results in better performance that can minimize yield loss.”

-As part of Verdesian Life Science’s specialized Nutrient Use Efficiency or NUE grower solutions, CROP+ technology is specifically designed to help growers produce more resilient, healthy plants during critical stages of phenological development, capable of withstanding both abiotic and herbicide stressors throughout the season.
+As part of Verdesian Life Science’s specialized Nutrient Use Efficiency or NUE grower solutions, CROP+ technology is specifically designed to help growers produce more resilient, healthy plants during critical stages of phenological development, capable of withstanding both abiotic and herbicide stressors such as herbicide drift throughout the season.
 Patented by Cytozyme Laboratories, CROP+ chemistry contains biologically derived nutritional supplements, fermentation metabolites, naturally chelated micronutrients, plant extracts and natural adjuvants to aid in plant photosynthesis, impact key metabolic pathways, nutrient uptake and the reduction of destructive free radicals generated during stress conditions.
 CROP+ is widely used across the globe in China, central and South America.